-Most of the time we require access to the hidden administrator account in windows to change passwords or to perform system tasks limited only to system administrators.
-The hidden nature causes great problem if you are using the welcome screen as you might be forced to use the classic login screen to access the account.
+Most of the time, we require access to the hidden administrator account to change user passwords or to perform tasks limited only to system administrators.
+The hidden nature of this account causes great problem if you are using the welcome screen as you might be forced to use the classic login screen to access the account.
 Here is the solution to this problem.

 - Click on the Start.

 - Click on Run.
 Alternately, press Windows Key+R to directly load the Run dialog box.

 - Type "regedit" (without quotes) in the open field and press Enter.

 - Navigate to HKEY_LOCAL_MACHINE\ Software\ Microsoft\ WindowsNT\ CurrentVersion\ Winlogon\ SpecialAccounts\ Userlist .

 - Right click in the Work Area and create a new DWORD entry.